Strictly Come Dancing 2020 guide | From when it’s back to latest news - TheNewsTrace

 Is Bruno leaving Strictly Come Dancing?

-Nicely, not likely.
-Earlier this 12 months, it was revealed Bruno Tonioli wouldn’t be collaborating on this 12 months’s Strictly Come Dancing in the identical method he normally does.
+Effectively, not likely.
+Earlier this 12 months, it was revealed Bruno Tonioli wouldn’t be participating on this 12 months’s Strictly Come Dancing in the identical method he normally does.

-What meaning is that he will likely be absent from the Saturday evening dwell exhibits as he at present resides in America and the journey restrictions in place imply he couldn’t pop between international locations as he has executed earlier than.
+What which means is that he will likely be absent from the Saturday evening reside exhibits as he at the moment resides in America and the journey restrictions in place imply he couldn’t pop between international locations as he has achieved earlier than.

-Nevertheless, that doesn’t imply we’ll be utterly Bruno-less this 12 months.
-We’ve been informed by the BBC he will likely be Zooming in for a chat on a Sunday night for the outcomes present.
+Nonetheless, that doesn’t imply we’ll be fully Bruno-less this 12 months.
+We’ve been instructed by the BBC he will likely be Zooming in for a chat on a Sunday night for the outcomes present.

-And the perfect news of all?
-Strictly are at present planning on his return to wards the tip of the present.
+And the most effective news of all?
+Strictly are at the moment planning on his return to wards the top of the present.
 All is just not misplaced!

 However will Bruno get replaced?
-Although no official announcement has been made, we’ve had rumours alongside the strains of Cheryl and Stacey Dooley.
+Although no official announcement has been made, we’ve had rumours alongside the traces of Cheryl and Stacey Dooley.

 When is Strictly Come Dancing 2020’s air date?

-Usually we’d counsel a begin date of round September, as we have a tendency to get the line-up delivered over the course of an thrilling two weeks in August.
-A launch present then airs early September, earlier than the collection begins correctly later that month.
+Shirley Ballas confirmed onThe One Present that the Strictly Come Dancing 2020 reside exhibits would begin on Saturday twenty fourth October.

-The present normally runs for 13 weeks, throughout which the dancers carry out to totally different themes together with Motion pictures, Musicals and Blackpool, earlier than ending with the Grand Ultimate in December.
+The launch present would precede it on Saturday seventeenth October.
+Normally it’s a two-three weeks sooner than the primary reside present.

-Nevertheless, with the brand new adjustments and contestants having to isolate, it’s possible Strictly will begin later this 12 months and have a shorter run time to wrap up simply in time for Christmas.
+The present normally runs for 13 weeks, throughout which the dancers carry out to completely different themes together with Films, Musicals and Blackpool, earlier than ending with the Grand Remaining in December.

-Latest rumours have steered we may very well be an air date of October twenty fourth, however that’s but to be confirmed.
+Nonetheless, with the brand new adjustments and contestants having to isolate, it’s doubtless Strictly will begin later this 12 months and have a shorter run time to wrap up simply in time for Christmas.

-Studies have steered thus 12 months’s present will likely be just a little totally different to earlier years, with a lot of tweaks being made to make sure the present goes forward safely.
+Reviews have steered thus 12 months’s present will likely be a bit completely different to earlier years, with plenty of tweaks being made to make sure the present goes forward safely.

-In accordance to The Solar, this features a virtually empty ballroom, with a supply claiming that it might be “inconceivable to safely socially distance viewers members” within the studio.
+In accordance to The Solar, this features a virtually empty ballroom, with a supply claiming that it could be “inconceivable to safely socially distance viewers members” within the studio.

 The supply stated: “The present plan isn’t any viewers, which is able to inevitably have an effect on the present.
 They’re the power within the room, and dancing in an empty room is like dancing in a coaching room.
 It’s a distinct depth and strain.

-“However Elstree is a really cosy set-up, the place will probably be inconceivable to safely socially distance viewers members.
+“However Elstree is a really cosy set-up, the place it is going to be inconceivable to safely socially distance viewers members.
 So for now, with the present guidelines, it’s a ‘no’ to anybody watching.

-“All the pieces when it comes to folks is being scaled back dramatically.
+“All the things by way of folks is being scaled back dramatically.
 There will likely be much less safety as a result of there’s no viewers to management.
 Anybody deemed non-essential is a goner.”

 The place will Strictly Come Dancing 2020 be filmed?